 On Oct.
 4, 2022, it was announced that hackers hit CommonSpirit Health, who run over 140 hospitals and 2,000 healthcare centers across 21 states, with a ransomware attack.
 Malicious code seized control of the company's servers, restricting access until the hackers' ransom demands were met.
 The results of the ambush were downed systems and a disruption of patient care across hospitals tin several states.

-Cyberattacks like the one that hit Sinclair are on the rise.
+Cyberattacks like the one that hit CommonSpirit Health are on the rise.
 Any business can fall victim to an attack or data breach, but cyberattacks — specifically defined as an attempt by a hacker to destroy, damage, extort, or steal information from a computer network or system — are often targeted at small-to-midsized companies.

 Let’s be honest: Airtight cybersecurity hasn’t traditionally been a priority for small businesses.
 But it's a must in today's world, where digital technology permeates every aspect of life.
 Virtual systems contain near-limitless amounts of personal information, and customers and employees count on their business partners to keep that information private and secure.

 Businesses don't think twice about protecting their interests from financial loss associated with damages and legal claims.
 Workers' compensation, covering job-related injuries, and general liability, covering customer injury, property damage, etc., are commonly purchased policies.